Restauradores Station

 Restauradores station is on the Blue Line of the Lisbon Metro.

 History

 It is one of the 11 stations that belong to the original Lisbon Metro network, opened on December 29, 1959.
-This station is located on Praça dos Restauradores, from which it takes its name, and connects to the Rossio Railway Station (Sintra Line).
+This station is located under Praça dos Restauradores, from which it takes its name, and connects to Rossio railway station on the Sintra Line.
 The architectural design of the original station is by Falcão e Cunha.